 In this guide, I’ve gone into detailed reviews about each CRM for WordPress and the features that make them stand out.

-When you install the plugin, you’ll get a new HubSpot link on your WordPress menu sidebar.
-That’s where you’ll find everything you need to create contact forms that fit seamlessly into your WordPress site, along with links to build email lists, view contact information, and contact your leads and customers.
+When you install the plugin, you’ll see a new HubSpot link on your WordPress menu sidebar.
+That’s where you’ll find everything you need.

-The HubSpot CRM plugin even includes its live chat capability for free, allowing you to add a live chat feature to your site that engages and assists visitors.
-That means you can keep customers moving through your pipeline right through the WordPress admin area.
+The HubSpot CRM plugin even includes live chat capability for free, allowing you to add a live chat feature to your site to engage and assist visitors.
+So you can keep customers moving through your pipeline right through the WordPress admin area.